sidharthNair/programming-paradigms/project/README.md

 Due October 2.

+Expected to deliver:

+* A script (bash, Python, or something else that can run easily on Linux) that sets up Neo4j locally and demostrates successul run of the database.
+The script should be end-to-end without any manual step required on the user end.
+* Code that implements a client (as described earlier in this document) that gets input(s), checks queries, prints proper message.
+* Code that is needed for checking if queries are valid.
+(You can commit/push code for checking even if files are auto generated.)

+Do NOT include the following:

+* Source code for Neo4j
+* Neo4j in any form
+* Any other library

+Whatever you need, should be downloaded by the scripts you are using/writing.
+Basically, do not include necessary binaries into your repository.

 *Part 2*

 * Visualization in Smalltalk by reading a json file from a file system and visualizing